MESH-Research/orcid-data-block/README.md

 ## Block Editing

-The plugin will create an ORCiD block.
+The plugin will create an ORCID block.

 ## Shortcodes

-Shortcodes used with the ORCiD plugin take the form `[orcid-data section="section_name"]` where section_name is one of the following:
+Shortcodes used with the ORCID plugin take the form `[orcid-data section="section_name"]` where section_name is one of the following:

 * `header`